 For the sensitive..cover your ears.
 That’s what I call a “shit-show!”…sorry, but it’s really hard to watch from my perspective and thankfully, my clients (now and for the last 8-9 years) do NOT do things like that.
 At least as far as I know!

 Of course, I understand that Obedience Training CAN be executed to the level that the dog will obey the verbal commands in almost all scenarios…but in my experience, finding an owner who has reached this level with their dog is quite rare.

 So what was so bad about it you ask…the owner tried right?
 Sure, but in so many instances, like this one…you’re better off doing NOTHING than doing the WRONG THING!

-And from the point of view of this 1.5 yr old intact male Rottweiler oozing with confidence and trust in his handler and trained using old school, compulsory tactics…is MORE than happy to touch his butt to the ground and stick it there until further notice AS FAST AS HE CAN once he hears that word…”SIT:.
+In my belief, from the point of view of this 1.5 yr old intact male Rottweiler oozing with confidence and trust in his handler and trained using old school, compulsory tactics…he’s MORE than happy to touch his butt to the ground and stick it there until further notice AS FAST AS HE CAN once he hears that word…”SIT:.